VU-BEAM-Lab/GENRE/README.md

 ### Code Compilation for Windows OS
 * Go to the MATLAB directory that contains the repository folders and add them to your MATLAB path.
 Following this, go to the ```GENRE_Code``` folder.
 Type the following commands into the MATLAB command prompt.
+  * The ```-v``` flag can also be included at the end of each mexcuda command to display compilation details.
+If the compilation process is successful, then it will display a success message for each compilation in the command prompt.
+In addition, a compiled MEX-file will appear in each folder.
+The compilation process is important, and it is recommended to recompile any time a different release of MATLAB is utilized.

 ```Matlab
 cd GENRE_GPU_Single_Precision_Code